AASTU • Capstone Project • Group 78

 AgriTech Intelligence

-Pioneering IoT-Based Food Preservation and Automatic Humidity Control for a sustainable agricultural future in Ethiopia.
+Pioneering IoT-Based Food Preservation and Automatic Humidity Control.

 The Challenge